whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-24-Beauty-DNA-August-2015-Review.md

 <DD>Full Size 3.5 fl oz / 105 ml, Value $35</DD>
 </DL>

-<p>OMG, I just got a sample of this cleanser from my August 2015 Birchbox (<a href="http://whatsupmailbox.com/subscriptions/reviews/Birchbox-Subscription-Box-August-2015-Review-Coupon/" target="_blank">read my review here</a>) and totally loved it so I was ecstatic when I saw I got a full-sized version of this in my Beauty DNA box, thank you thank you thank you!
-I was already planning on buying it after finishing my sample, so this totally saved my $35, yay!</p>
+<p>OMG, I just got a sample of this cleanser from my August 2015 Birchbox (<a href="http://whatsupmailbox.com/subscriptions/reviews/Birchbox-Subscription-Box-August-2015-Review-Coupon/" target="_blank">read my review here</a>) and totally loved it so I was ecstatic when I saw I got a full-sized version of this in my Beauty DNA box.
+Thank you thank you thank you!
+I was already planning on buying it after finishing my sample, so this totally saved me $35, yay!</p>

-<p>This bottle did not come sealed which seems a bit strange since the sample came sealed but not the full sized version?
-Hmmm, I might have to verify this and email them about it.</p>

-<p>Seal aside, this cleanser works really well for oily/combination skin (a.k.a me).
+<p>This bottle did not come sealed, but that aside, this cleanser works really well for oily/combination skin (a.k.a ME!).
 It has tea tree oil, willow bark and salicylic acid to decongest pores, neutralize sebum and keep blemishes at bay.
-It doesn't dry up your skin as sometimes products such as these tend to do, and it really makes your face feel ultra clean!
-I love how clean my face feels after using this cleanser.
+It doesn't dry up your skin as other products like these do, and it really makes your face feel ultra clean!
+I love how clean my face feels after using this cleanser, feels like I used my Clarisonic, super clean.
 No joke, try it yourself and you'll see what I mean ;) Again, I'm so in love with this cleanser!</p>
 <br>

 <center><a href="https://www.beautydna.com/" target="_blank">